rust-lang/rfcs/text/0000-impl-enum.md

 * It's also possible to use enums for generics additional to traits.
 * Even using `impl Enum` is possible.

-Using `impl Enum` as a return value will require all possible return values to be of the same enum variant of the specified enum.
+Like for `impl Trait`, using `impl Enum` as a return value will require all possible return values to be of the same enum variant of the specified enum.

 ## How matching works